 Manufacturing Company B provides machine-made widgets to Fortune 500 clients, who buy them in bulk.
 The goods are manufactured and then shipped by freight carrier to the destination.
 Generally, the receiving company performs a quick inspection and either accepts or rejects the shipment.
 However, an accepted shipment does not mark the end of the transaction.
 If some products are later found defective, the cost of these defective items will be deducted from the invoice.
 It’s usually difficult to determine if the invoice will be paid in full since small manufacturing errors commonly occur.
 And, as mentioned before, defective items are deducted from the invoice.
 This uncertainty (even if small) over the amount of the invoice payment increases the risk of the transaction, and, therefore, reduces your available advance to the range of 80% to 85%.

 Most factoring transactions are paid in two instalments: the advance and the rebate.
 The advance is provided when the invoice is financed.
 The rebate is the amount that was not initially advanced, less the fee.
 The rebate is advanced as soon the the invoice is paid and the transaction is settled.

 So if you have an advance of 90%, your rebate is the remaining 10% less the fee.
 If the advance were 85%, your rebate is the remaining 15% less the fee.
 Ultimately, when the invoice is paid and the transaction is settled, you receive any remaining money that is due to you.
 If you want to learn more, please read “What is factoring?”

 Get more information

-We are a leading factoring company in Canada and can provide staffing agencies with high advances at low rates.
+We are a leading factoring company and can provide staffing agencies with high advances at low rates.
 For more information, get an online quote or call (877) 300 3258.